Hoffman's packing puzzle: Table of solutions

-All boxes below are entered in the format (east-west length) x (north-south length) x (up-down length), denoting the size of each box with the dimensions A, B, and C, where A < B < C. (In the above example, A = 4, B = 5, and C = 6).
+All boxes below are entered in the format (north-south length) x (east-west length) x (up-down length), denoting the size of each box with the dimensions A, B, and C, where A < B < C. (In the above example, A = 4, B = 5, and C = 6).

 All 3x3 matrices describe a set of 9 boxes, with east-west neighbors along each row and north-south neighbors down each column, with the three stacked layers being listed in sequence for each solution.